SirineBenAmor1/Acroba-project/README.md

     from geometry_msgs.msg import Twist

-This file can be stored on scripts/other/ folder.
+This file can be stored on /scripts/other folder.

+Reminders :
+A Twist message is composed by two Vector3 like so :

+    geometry_msgs/Vector3 linear
+    geometry_msgs/Vector3 angular

+A Vector3 message is composed by 3 float like so :

+    float64 x
+    float64 y
+    float64 z

 ## Step 2 - Write a basic primitive (with its .action and test files)